10 most frequently asked questions

 Yes.
 However, coming to sessions solo is preferred, simply because you can concentrate and the whole session can be spent working through the program.
-This is understandably not always possible for various reasons and your baby is always welcome!
+This is understandably not always possible for various reasons (such as nursing) and your baby is always welcome!
 Please be aware that if you bring your baby we may have to curtail the amount of work we can do within the session, which may extend the number of sessions you require.
 Patients are often scheduled back to back and sessions will need to end on time in order to honor the time of the next patient.
 You are responsible for the safety of your baby while on the premises.

 What forms of payment do you accept?